-An SCF function is the basic unit of management and operation, which usually consists of a series of configuration items and executable code/packages.
+A function is the basic unit of management and operation, which usually consists of a series of configuration items and executable code/packages.

-Function Configuration Configurations
+Function Configuration Attributes

 When creating a function, you need to provide the following information:

-Executable Operations for a Function
+Executable Operations for Function

-- Updating a function:
+- Updating function:

 Function trigger-related operations include:

 The execution method indicates which function of which file should be invoked.
 There are three ways as follows: